saifalushi1/mack/README.md

 ### DB Diagram
-*this is outdated but when im not lazy I will make a new one*
+*This is outdated but when im not lazy I will make a new one*
 <img src="./resources/db_tables.png">